 Dr. Taylor, because of her bold prop usage, left the audience with a presentation they certainly won't forget any time soon.
 Still, a prop doesn't have to be as crazy as this.
 It can be something as simple as a whiteboard.

 Is there anything more boring than a person on a stage clicking through a page full of bland, white slides?
 No matter how good the content is, it's about as entertaining as watching paint dry.

 The way to combat this is with movement.
 Transitions, animations and movement of any sort can perk up your audience and make things feel more dynamic.
 This is super important when you're presenting webinars or any online presentation.

-Use GIFs, animate different elements, create smooth transitions between slides, or even experiment with interactive infographics and charts.
-Finding the right balance can be tricky, but presentation tools like Prezi, Genially and Visme offer templates to give you a guide.
+Finding the right balance can be tricky, but presentation tools like Prezi, Genially, Envato Elements, and Visme offer templates to give you a guide.

-You might have your own markers of success—whether people laughed, or followed you on Twitter, or sent you an email saying how smart and attractive you are.
+You might have your own markers of a successful presentation—whether people laughed, or followed you on Twitter, or sent you an email saying how smart and attractive you are.
 That's all well and good, however the best way to measure the success of your presentation is with a post-event survey.

 You can make a brand specific post-event survey with Paperform.
 Heck, there's even a template ready made for that exact purpose.

 In addition to Paperform's built in analytics, you could integrate your survey with Google Sheets to add your results to a spreadsheet automatically.